Burning of the Jaffna Public Library: The riot and the burning

+In 1981, Tamils in Jaffna hoped to remedy their lack of political representation during elections.
+The Sinhalese United National Party however were determined to control the election results and sent police, thugs and paramilitaries to intimidate Tamil voters.
 On Sunday 31 May 1981, the Tamil United Liberation Front (TULF), a regionally popular democratic party, held a rally in which two policemen Sergeant Punchi Banda and constable Kanagasuntharam were shot and killed by PLOTE gunmen.
+Within 30 minutes, jeaploads and truckloads of policemen descended on the scene and started rioting.
+They set alight shops, houses, cars and vehicles.

-That night police and paramilitaries began a pogrom that lasted for three days.
+That night police, army and paramilitaries began a pogrom that lasted for three days.
 The head office of TULF party was destroyed.
 The Jaffna MP V. Yogeswaran's residence was also destroyed.

 Four people were pulled from their homes and killed at random.
 Many business establishments and a local Hindu temple were also deliberately destroyed.
+Five book shops were burned to ashes.
+In total, over a hundred shops were burnt, broken or looted.

-On the night of 1 June, according to many eyewitnesses, police and government-sponsored paramilitias set fire to the Jaffna public library and destroyed it completely.
+On the night of 1 June, according to many eyewitnesses, police, army and government-sponsored paramilitias set fire to the Jaffna public library and destroyed it completely.
+Army officers were witnessed pulling down books and throwing them into the fire.
 Over 97,000 volumes of books along with numerous culturally important and irreplaceable manuscripts were destroyed.
 Among the destroyed items were scrolls of historical value and the works and manuscripts of philosopher, artist and author Ananda Coomaraswamy and prominent intellectual Prof. Dr. Isaac Thambiah.
 The destroyed articles included memoirs and works of writers and dramatists who made a significant contribution toward the sustenance of the Tamil culture, and those of locally reputed physicians and politicians.

 The office of the Eelanaadu, a local newspaper, was also destroyed.
 Statues of Tamil cultural and religious figures were destroyed or defaced.

 The Movement for Inter-Racial Justice and Equality (MIRJE) who sent an investigative team to Jaffna after the riot concluded:

 "After careful inquiries there is no doubt that the attacks and the arson were the work of some 100-175 police personnel."

-Nancy Murray wrote in a journal article in 1984 that several high-ranking security officers and two cabinet ministers Gamini Dissanayake and Cyril Mathew were present in the town of Jaffna, when uniformed security men and plainclothes mob carried out organized acts of destruction.
+Nancy Murray, an American civil rights activist, wrote in a 1984 journal article that several high-ranking security officers and two cabinet ministers Gamini Dissanayake and Cyril Mathew were present in the town of Jaffna, when uniformed security men and plainclothes mob carried out organized acts of destruction.
 After 20 years the government-owned Daily News newspaper, in an editorial in 2001, termed the 1981 event an act by "goon squads let loose by the then government".